 Quantization Methods

 In this document, the Creating Quantized Models section introduces post-training quantization steps using DeepSeek-R1 as an example.
-A the Quantized Model Inference section explains how to perform inference with quantized models.
+The Quantized Model Inference section explains how to perform inference with quantized models.
+The W8A8SC Sparse Quantization Models section introduces the principles, hardware support, and data format requirements of W8A8SC sparse quantization technology.

 Creating Quantized Models